basisproject/paper/src/03-regions.md

 - Number of average weekly hours worked required to be considered a member
 - Number of average weekly hours worked above which someone is considered a full member
-- Worker credit multiplier cap
+- Worker credit wage cap
 - Distribution plans for regional profits
 - Budgets for regional projects and services (hospitals, schools, etc)